dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

     ...
 ```

+To get and set NRF registers you specify the register you want (from
+above), and use the SPI routines to read and write.
+SPI is a bit weird
-We read a bit weird in that it takes in as much as it produces,
+in that it takes produces as many bytes as ouput as it took as input.
-so you'll notice the transmit and receive buffers for each
+So you'll notice the transmit and receive buffers for each operation
-operation take the same size input.
+take the same size input.

 Reading a single NRF register using SPI:
 ```